Cherry Dump Cake – Only 4 Ingredients!

 Okay, here’s where the name dump cake comes in – we’re going to dump all of the ingredients into the dish!
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

-- If using, almond (or vanilla) extract, stir 1/2 of it into each can of cherry pie filling.
+- Add almond extract.
+If using, almond (or vanilla) extract, stir 1/2 of it into each can of cherry pie filling.

-- Bake until the top is golden brown and the cherries are bubbly.
+- Bake.
+Place in the oven and bake until the top is golden brown and the cherries are bubbly.

-Remove from oven and serve with a big dollop of whipped cream or even better a scoop of ice cream!
+- Serve.
+Remove from oven and enjoy with a big dollop of whipped cream or even better a scoop of ice cream!

 A juicy, warm cherry dump cake recipe is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, dump cake becomes a dinner party-worthy dessert.
 We even love it cold, for a slightly indulgent breakfast as an addition to yogurt.
 Yum!